Diego1Hernandez/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Step 1 Set up Resources in Azure
-- Step 2 Ensure Connectivity between teh client and Domain Controller
+- Step 2 Ensure Connectivity between the Client and Domain Controller
 - Step 3 Install Active Directory
 - Step 4 Create an Admin and Normal User Account in AD
 - Step 5 Join Client-1 to your domian